JoelBeau/thermo-database/README.md

-# Thermodynamics Database Project
+# Thermodynamics Database
 This project automates the creation and installation of a thermodynamics database, which stores common thermodynamic property tables, using MySQL and bash.
 Additionally, it includes a user-friendly Python script for querying the data, making it easy to retrieve thermodynamic properties with minimal effort.

 ## Notice
--This project is meant to run as a containerized application using Docker, on a Linux distribution or Windows machine.
+   - This project is meant to run as a containerized application using Docker, on a Linux distribution or Windows machine.
 Right now, it is not meant to be run MacOS.
 If you have suggestions for making it work on those systems, please let me know.
--If you are on a different Linux distribution other than Ubuntu, you may need to change the installation commands of docker to match your distribution.
+   - If you are on a different Linux distribution other than Ubuntu, you may need to change the installation commands of docker to match your distribution.
--This project is a work in progress, and I am open to suggestions for improvement.
+   - This project is a work in progress (as is everything in life), and I am open to suggestions for improvement.
 Please let me know if you have any ideas or feedback.

 ## Dependencies